 - The Enrollment Form used to register for courses is also utilized to add or drop courses.
-The add/drop deadline each term can be found on the School of Public Health Academic Calendar. - Students interested in adding or dropping a course must first get permission from their academic advisor. - All students requesting late transactions (after add/drop deadlines) must also have the approval of the Pitt Public Health Student Services Director, in addition to that of their academic advisor which will be facilitated by the Master's Degree Program Director. - Students resign when they request withdrawal from all enrolled courses for the term.
-Resignation does not automatically result in a refund of all charges, and may only result in a partial refund depending upon the date in the term the resignation was processed.
+The add/drop deadline each term can be found on the School of Public Health AcademicCalendar. - Students interested in adding or dropping a course must first get permission from their Program Director. - All students requesting late transactions (after add/drop deadlines) must also have the approval of the Pitt Public Health Student Services Director, in addition to that of their Program Director which will be facilitated by the Master's Degree Program Director. - Students resign when they request a withdrawal from all enrolled courses for the term.
+Resignation does not automatically result in a refund of all charges and may only result in a partial refund depending upon the date in the term the resignation was processed.

-RESPONSIBILITY ACTION / POLICY Student Before Add/Drop Deadline: If it is before the deadline and the student is already registered for one or more courses, they should complete the Enrollment Form to indicate the courses they want added or dropped.
-The student and their academic advisor must sign the form via DocuSign with a copy to the Master's Program Student Services Specialist, then complete the self-enrollment process.
+RESPONSIBILITY ACTION / POLICY Student Before Add/Drop Deadline: If it is before the deadline and the student is already registered for one or more courses, they should complete the Enrollment Form to indicate the courses they want to add or drop.
+The student and their Program Director must sign the form via DocuSign with a copy to the Master's Program Student Services Coordinator, then complete the self-enrollment process.
 Adding a Course After Add/Drop Deadline: Only in extenuating circumstances may students attempt to add a class after a term's add/drop deadline.
-Students requesting course adds after the deadline must first obtain approval from their academic advisor.
+Students requesting course adds after the deadline must first obtain approval from their Program Director.
 Then they should get written permission to enroll from the course instructor.
-Once they have permission, they should complete the Enrollment Form and have it signed by their advisor.
+Once they have permission, they should complete the Enrollment Form and have it signed by their Program Director.
 The Enrollment Form and the written authorization from the course instructor should then be sent to the Director of Epidemiology Student Services, who will then send to the Pitt Public Health Student Services Director.
 If the add request is approved by the Pitt Public Health Student Services Director, the University Registrar's Office will consider and either approve/disapprove it.